selimbayac/selimbayac/README.md

-- 👋 Hi, I’m @Selimbayac
+- 👋 Hello, I'm @Selimbayac

-- 👀 I am interested in Mobile Application Development
+- 👀 I'm interested in desktop web uyhukama development

-- 🌱 I am currently learning C# and MySql
+- 🌱 I'm currently learning C# and MySql

 - 💞️ I want to cooperate...

 - 📫How can you reach me...

 ----